Jimmy Buffett quotes

 The Naples PHC donates a significant amount of their time, talent and treasure to local charities and volunteering efforts.
 Some of those include:

-and we're looking into some new Local Charities.
+And we're always looking into some new Local Charities we can support.